Primitives-xyz/socialfi/README.md

   }
 }

-// Advanced: Direct API access async function advancedUsage() {
+// Advanced: Direct API access with automatic API key injection async function advancedUsage() {
-  // Access any API endpoint directly, even if not wrapped by the SDK const result = await client.api.profiles.profilesList({
+  // Access any API endpoint directly, even if not wrapped by the SDK
+  // No need to include apiKey in the query parameters - it's automatically injected const result = await client.profiles.profilesList({
     page: '1',
     pageSize: '20',
     sortBy: 'created_at',